cloudflare/workers-docs/content/tutorials/build-a-rustwasm-function/_index.md

 ---
-title: 'Build a Rust and WASM Function'
+title: 'Build a Rust and Wasm Function'
 ---

 This tutorial will walk you through the steps of generating, building, previewing, configuring, and publishing